Sex, Power, Money, Fame

 The second gate, , is the centre of pleasure and of the creative drive, and it is the gate at which the modern world deliberately traps almost everyone.
 Its proper function is generative, the same energy that makes new life and, raised, makes new work.
 Its shadow is the leak: appetite untethered from meaning, pleasure pursued as an end until it consumes the one pursuing it.

-This is the hunger our era has industrialised more thoroughly than any before it.
+Our era has industrialised this hunger more thoroughly than any before it.
 The pornographic feed, the engineered image, the algorithm tuned to fire the second gate a thousand times a day, the entire attention economy is a mechanism for keeping the energy pinned exactly here, spent before it can climb.
-The cost is not only personal, the dulled mornings and the silenced higher faculties I described in the transmutation essay.
+The cost is not only personal, the dulled mornings and the silenced higher faculties charted in the transmutation essay.
 At scale it is the commodification of the body, the reduction of other human beings to objects of appetite, the trade in flesh, the slow death of intimacy in a culture that has confused stimulation with connection.
 A society spilling its creative force out the second gate produces a great deal of stimulation and almost no creation, a great deal of contact and almost no love.

 Power is the fire turned to domination